chaos-polymtl/lethe/doc/source/tools/postprocessing/postprocessing_paraview.rst

 Paraview, when used in parallel as it is described in this section, aims to balance the load on the available cores.
 This implies that if an output contains only one VTU, only one core will be able to open it.
 If this core belongs to a node that doesn't have enough memory, Paraview will not be able to open the file.

-The number of parts to select should:
+For this reason, we have to take into account post-processing in advance and select the proper number of parts.
+The number of parts should:

-* Allow the individual part to be not higher than 4Gb, for performance.
+* Allow the individual parts to be not higher than 4Gb, for performance.
 * Be high enough so that Paraview can benefit from parallelization and share the load on its available cores.

 As an example, a 300M cells problem can be split in about 10 parts of 30M cells each.
-These 10 parts need about 400Gb of memory to open in Paraview.
+These 10 parts need about 400Gb of memory to be opened in Paraview.
 When using a cluster where nodes have 200Gb of memory, we need 2 nodes to have access to enough memory.
 To ensure that each node has to open only 5 parts, we request 5 cores per node.
 We then have to use the line ``salloc –ntasks-per-node=5 –mem=200G –time=2:00:00 –account=rrg-blaisbru –nodes=2`` to request to appropriate resources.
-A higher number of parts can be used so that postprocessing can be done on a higher number of cores.
+A higher number of parts can be used so that postprocessing can be done using the actual available cores on each node.
+Information on the resources available on the Alliance clusters is available `here <https://docs.alliancecan.ca/wiki/>`_.